OData/RESTier/README.md

 Work on the current version of the protocol (V4) began in April 2012, and was ratified by OASIS as an industry standard in Feb 2014.

 ## Getting Started
-Now that the project has restarted, we have a new location for our [Continuous Integration builds][nightly-feed].
-We've simplified the NuGet packages as well, so now you can just reference `Microsoft.Restier.AspNet` or `Microsoft.Restier.AspNetCore` (coming soon) packages, and we'll take care of the rest.
+1. Create an ASP.NET Classic or ASP.NET Core web project.
+2. Add the corresponding Restier package for the flavor of ASP.NET you're targeting: `Microsoft.Restier.AspNet` or `Microsoft.Restier.AspNetCore`.
+3. Add thhe corresponding Restier package for the flavor of Entity Framework you are targering: `Microsoft.Restier.EntityFramework` or `Microsoft.Restier.EntityFrameworkCore`
+4. Review the [ASP.NET Classic](https://github.com/OData/RESTier/tree/main/src/Microsoft.Restier.Samples.Northwind.AspNet) or [ASP.NET Core](https://github.com/OData/RESTier/tree/main/src/Microsoft.Restier.Samples.Northwind.AspNetCore) samples to help you get started.

 ## Use Cases
 Coming Soon!

 ## Supported Platforms
-Restier 1.0 currently ships with support for Classic ASP.NET 5.2.7 and later.
-Support for .NET 5 and later is coming in the second half of 2021.
+Restier 1.0 currently supports the following platforms:
+- Classic ASP.NET 5.2.7 and later
+- ASP.NET Core 6.0, 7.0, and 8.0 RC2 (Binaries targeting deprecated versions of .NET are still available on NuGet.org)
+- Entity Framework 6.4 and later
+- Entity Framework Core 6.0 and later

 ## Restier Components
-The Classic ASP.NET flavor of Restier is made up of the following components:
+Restier is made up of the following components:
-- **Microsoft.Restier.AspNet:** Plugs into the OData/WebApi processing pipeline and provides query interception capabilities.
+- **Microsoft.Restier.AspNet & Microsoft.Restier.AspNetCore:** Plugs into the OData/WebApi processing pipeline and provides query interception capabilities.
 - **Microsoft.Restier.Core:** The base library that contains the core convention-based interception framework.
-- **Microsoft.Restier.EntityFramework:** Translates intercepted queries down to the database level to be executed.
+- **Microsoft.Restier.EntityFramework & Microsoft.Restier.EntityFramework:** Translates intercepted queries down to the database level to be executed.
-- **Microsoft.Restier.Breakdance:** Unit test Restier services and components in-memory without spnning up a separate IIS instance.
+- **Microsoft.Restier.Breakdance:** Unit test Restier services and components in-memory without spnning up a separate IIS instance, as well as verify the availability of your custom convention-based interceptors.

 ## Ecosystem
 Restier is used in solutions from: